-First things first, a little recap on an important term: the opening rate!
+First things first, a little recap on an important term in nonprofit communication: the opening rate!
 It is a simple but important part of your data.
 The opening rate is the number of recipients who opened your email compared to how many emails were sent.

-For example, if you send out 10 emails and 8 people opened your email, your opening rate is 80 percent.
+For example, if you send out 100 emails and 80 people opened it, your opening rate is 80 percent.

 You may be wondering how we collect that information?
 To collect this data, our software puts a tiny (invisible!) image in each email you send and then counts the number of times this image is uploaded.

 Don’t worry!
 It is totally invisible to your recipients.
 While we are talking about the opening rate, why not delve into...

 How to Improve Your Opening Rate?

 What is considered a good opening rate depends on the type of nonprofit and the type of recipient.
 Relevancy is key!

 If you send out an email with important information to your contacts, a good opening rate would be at least 50 percent.
 However, an email that is asking for donations will probably have a lower opening rate.